 What does a Concierge do?

-What a modern-day practitioner of this profession does depends largely on the type of institution or facility employing him or her.
-This is due mainly to the fact that the needs of the clients of these facilities vary.
+What a modern-day concierge does depends largely on the type of institution or facility employing him or her.
+This is due mainly to the fact that the needs of the clients or guests of these facilities vary.
 Thus, the responsibilities of those who work for a hotel varies somewhat from those who work for cruise ships, casinos, resorts, private individuals, corporations, and so on.

 There are duties and responsibilities, however, which are common across the board.
-Foremost among these is communicating with the facility or institution’s customers.
-They are often the people these customers go to when they have concerns or needs they want met.
-These communications are done in person, over the telephone, and, more recently, over the Internet.
+Foremost among these is attentive communication.
+Concierges are often the people guests and clients go to when they have concerns or needs they want met.
+Communication can be done in person, over the telephone, and, more recently, over the internet.

-Another common responsibility is being an information resource on how to enjoy the services offered by a facility, as well as those found in its surrounding areas.
-Concierges are expected to be able to know the best possible routes from one point to another, whether by foot, by public transportation, or by private vehicle.
-People expect them to be able to know where to find events, tourist spots, destinations, and other things that they may be interested in.
+Another common responsibility of the concierge is being an information resource on how to enjoy the services offered by a facility, as well as those found in its surrounding areas.
+Concierges are expected to be able to know the best possible routes from one point to another, whether by foot, by taxi, by public transportation, or by private vehicle.
+People look to a concierge to find information on events, tourist spots, destinations, and other things that they may be interested in.

-In connection to being a reliable source of local information, part of the job is to be able to book customers into different events, to make reservations for them at their intended destinations, or to acquire the requisite tickets.
-They can also help make appointments or assist in arranging their customer’s itinerary so that the client can make the most of his or her stay.
+As well as being a reliable source of local information, part of the job is to be able to book guests into different events, to make reservations for them at their intended destinations, or to find and purchase tickets.
+They can also help make appointments or assist in arranging the client's or guest’s itinerary so that they are able to make the most of their stay.

-Concierges are no longer limited to hotels and resorts.
-They are found working in cruise ships, for travel companies, corporations, community care facilities, and even private individuals.
-They work in teams headed by Chief Concierges.
+A concierge is no longer limited to hotels and resorts.
+They are found working on cruise ships, for travel companies, corporations, community care facilities, and even private individuals.
+They sometimes work in teams headed by chief concierges.
 Various aspects of the job are assigned to certain team members, so the workload is distributed and easier to accomplish.
 Furthermore, some companies offer concierge services to private individuals and companies.
 This means that going into private practice, and then later owning one’s own company, is a distinct possibility.